dunxd/HomeAssistantAddons/COPS/DOCS.md

 ## Accessing the library from a Kindle

 The library can be accessed using the Web Browser in an Amazon Kindle, and MOBI and AZW format files can be downloaded.
 Unfortunately the Kindle web browser does not work well with the nicer Bootstrap2 template, and it is also not easy to switch back to Default.
-As a result, I have made the Default template the initial template.
+As a result, I have made the Default template the initial template with the kindle style.
 If you find yourself stuck in the Bootstrap2 template, clear your cookies and you should get the Default template again.
 If you reset your cookies, you need to add your Kindle email address back in Settings.

 ### Receiving emailed ePubs on your Kindle